TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-the-forest-of-beasts.md

 The wolf trail is 6 miles long through the forest.
 The forest is difficult terrain.
 A character must succeed on a Wisdom (Survival) DC 15 check to follow the trail.
-On a success, the characters successfully follow the trail.
+On a success, the characters successfully follow the trail - for every half an hour of travel, they go half a mile.
 On a failure, it takes 1 hour to find the trail again.

 Each day that passes, the add 3 to the Wisdom (Survival) DC to follow the trail.